 Burnet Institute (View other jobs from this organisation)

-- Work with a team of mathematical modellers, economists, health and policy experts, computer scientists and epidemiologists to refine epidemiological and costing models; and
+- Work with a globally based team of expert modellers, epidemiologists, economists, health and policy specialists, and computer scientists to improve models

 - Excellent written and oral communication skills

 - Demonstrated project experience, including the ability to successfully complete projects, both independently and as part of a team

 - Experience with scientific computing and/or mathematical modelling (proficiency in Python (preferable), Matlab or similar, as well as experience in code management).

 Demonstrated interest and experience in data visualization would also be preferable, as well as experience in one or more of the following:

 We want you to have a successful and meaningful career at Burnet and are committed to providing a supportive workplace environment for all our people.
 You will be part of a collaborative culture where progressive leadership, innovation, respect, and excellence are valued.
 Join a team of talented individuals who are passionate about what they do – improving the health of vulnerable communities around the world.

 - A monthly accrued day off for full-time staff